-- (a) If the contingent consideration is classified as equity, it is not remeasured and settlement is accounted for within equity. - (b) Other contingent consideration that: - (i) is within the scope of MFRS 9 shall be measured at fair value at each reporting date and changes in fair value shall be recognised in profit or loss in accordance with MFRS 9. - (ii) is not within the scope of MFRS 9 shall be measured at fair value at each reporting date and changes in fair value shall be recognised in profit or loss.
+- If the contingent consideration is classified as equity, it is not remeasured and settlement is accounted for (a) within equity. - Other contingent consideration that: (b) - is within the scope of MFRS 9 shall be measured at fair value at each reporting date and changes (i) in fair value shall be recognised in profit or loss in accordance with MFRS 9. - (ii) is not within the scope of MFRS 9 shall be measured at fair value at each reporting date and changes in fair value shall be recognised in profit or loss.